tjdragon/Part-12-Computation/P12/README.md

 # 🔐 Zero-Knowledge Enhanced Threshold ECDSA Signature System

-A **pure Python implementation** of a (t,n) threshold ECDSA signature scheme enhanced with Zero-Knowledge Proofs for cryptographic integrity and security verification.
+A **Python implementation** of a (t,n) threshold ECDSA signature scheme enhanced with Zero-Knowledge Proofs for cryptographic integrity and security verification.

 ## 🎯 What This System Does